Dawood Group: History

-Ahmed Dawood was one of the country's senior industrialists who was by 1933 with his firm the biggest supplier of imported yarn to the textile mills in India.
-He left India after the partition and migrated with his three brothers Suleman Dawood, Siddique Dawood, and Sattar Dawood.
-The Dawood Corporation was the first entity set up in Karachi and Manchester, UK, to start business activities in 1948.
-It started initially from a small office and a shop in Karachi but their business grew over the coming decades.
+Ahmed Dawood was considered as one of the country's senior industrialists.
+By 1933, his firm had become the largest supplier of imported yarn to the textile mills in India.
+Following the Partition of British India in 1947, he migrated to Pakistan with his brothers Suleman Dawood, Siddique Dawood, Sattar Dawood, and Ali Mohammad Dawood.

+In 1948, the family established Dawood Corporation (Pvt.)
+Limited in Karachi as a trade enterprise.
+In the same year, Dawood (England) Limited started business operations in Manchester.
+The group began with a small office and a retail outlet in Saddar and expanded its business significantly over the decades.

-While in 1970 all the undertakings together made it count as one of the largest business groups in the country, the following year marked an abrupt change: Following the creation of Bangladesh in 1971, almost 60% of the businesses led by Ahmed Dawood and all investments in East Pakistan were lost due to the nationalisation there.
-The remaining enterprises in Pakistan suffered further setbacks after the nationalisation in the early-mid-1970s.
+By 1970, the combined undertakings of the Dawood family was one of the largest business groups in the country.
+The following year marked a substantial change: After the creation of Bangladesh in 1971, approximately 60% of the businesses led by Ahmed Dawood, including all investments in former East Pakistan, were lost as a result of the nationalisation policies there.
+The remaining enterprises in Pakistan were affected by nationalisation measures implemented in the early to mid-1970s.